KonradGolaszewski/to-do-list-v2/README.md

 # to-do-list-v2

 Hi Again!
-There is a second version of to-do list
+There is a second version of to-do list.

-Version v2 additionally includes
+Version v2 additionally includes:
-Added two buttons (mark all as done and hide completed tasks).
+-Added two buttons (mark all as done and hide completed tasks).
-Added CSS transformation for text animations.
+-Added CSS transformation for text animations.
-Refactored JavaScript according to immutability.
+-Refactored JavaScript according to immutability.

 Below is a short presentation of how the application works on website.